aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 # Create ParallelCluster

-1. Once your VPC is set up, you are ready to create a ParallelCluster.
+1. Once your VPC, ParallelCluster python package, and key pair are set up, you are ready to create a ParallelCluster.
 Copy the following content into a launch.yaml file in your local desktop where AWS ParallelCluster CLI is installed:

 ```
 Region: <YOUR REGION> # i.e., us-west-2